 2. Identify and incorporate: energy-efficient process technologies and devices.
 Again, evaluating the energy cost per unit of product output.
 Their example: Looking at chlor-alkali plants, membrane cell technology uses about 20 percent less energy than diaphragm cells.

 3. Identify and incorporate: energy-efficient operating practices and methods.
 It’s not always possible to build new from scratch.
 Energy-efficient retrofits may be necessary to take advantage of new technological developments.
 Their example: installing economizers and combustion air pre-heaters to fuel-fired furnaces and boilers, and adding blowdown heat recovery systems to medium-sized boilers are common retrofits.
+However, one has to make sure to do a commercial boiler repair and maintenance check every now and then so that you don’t run into trouble when you need them the most.

 Venkatesan additionally deems it necessary to “evaluate and compare the energy efficiency of actual operating conditions to design efficiency conditions.
 Market conditions always dictate load factors, and partial load operations may have become the norm for some operations.
 In such situations, significant energy-efficiency losses can be eliminated with retrofits like variable frequency drives for electric motors.”